Mondonno/algorithms/README.md

 ## Algorithms
-Popular algorithms, everyone (mostly everyone) known and some created on my own
+Popular algorithms, mostly everyone known and some created on my own

 ## How?